umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index.md

 ![The Retrospect Template](images/figure-5-retrospect-template-v8.png)

+### Logging in to Umbraco

-Log into your Umbraco CMS installation (e.g. go to http://localhost/umbraco in your browser).
-You should be faced with an empty Umbraco Backoffice similiar to the image below.
+Now that you have the **Welcome to your Umbraco installation** screen, click **Open Umbraco**.
+You should see a similar Umbraco Backoffice as the image below.

 ![An empty Umbraco installation backoffice](images/figure-6-umbraco-empty-v8.png)